 - Published a feature with Jordan Cozby in the New England Archivists July 2020 Newsletter.

 - Graduated with a B.A./M.A. from Yale University (Magna Cum Laude; Distinction in the major; Phi Beta Kappa).

 - Awarded the Frank M. Patterson Prize for ‘Most Outstanding Scholarship in American Politics throughout the course of the Political Science major.’

 - Granted the George A. Schrader, Jr., Prize from Branford College (Yale University), for “readiness to listen and to advise, and for never being too busy to help.”

 - Published with the United Nations Economic and Social Commission for Asia and the Pacific (UN ESCAP).

 - One of five nominated to Yale’s B.A./M.A. program for Political Science in the Class of 2020.

-- Given the John C. Schroeder award, which is for “students who have contributed to residential college life and who, in the opinion of the committee, will ‘play a part in the good labor of the world.’“
+- Granted the John C. Schroeder award from Branford College (Yale University), which is for “students who have contributed to residential college life and who, in the opinion of the committee, will ‘play a part in the good labor of the world.'”

 - Awarded the Truman Scholarship for graduate studies related to a future career in public service.